 • Price Uniformity: Despite potential interference differences between blocks, prices remained nearly uniform, pointing to limited bidder differentiation between spectrum positions.

-Strategic and Technical Considerations:
+Strategic and Technical Considerations

 • Exposure Risk: The use of 2×5 MHz lots increased the risk of operators being “stranded” with an unprofitable allocation if they failed to secure adjacent blocks.
 This scenario likely affected T-Mobile and Polkomtel, and underscores the need for careful auction design to minimize such risks.